Sameer292/CPP/Day-12-Friend-function/friend.md

 - It must be declared before hand in the class.
 - Not in the scope of class
 - can be declared privately or publicly
+- cannot be called from the object of the class